Chemical species: Atomic species

-An atomic species is a specific form of an element defined by the atom's isotope, electronic or oxidation state.
-Argon is an atomic species of formula Ar.
+An atomic species is a specific form of an element defined by the atom's isotopic and electronic states.
+Argon, a noble gas, is an atomic species.
+Depending on the context, it may be important to distinguish between the isotopic states of argon, yielding a different definition of the relevant chemical species as each isotope, for example ^{40}Ar.

 Molecular species

 Molecular species are groups of atoms that are held together by chemical bonds.
-One example is ozone, which has the chemical formula O3.
+Examples include water (H2O) and ozone (O3).

 Ionic species

 Ionic species are atoms or molecules that have gained or lost electrons, resulting in a net electrical charge that can be either positively (cation) or negatively charged (anion).

-Species with an overall positive charge will be a cationic species.
-The sodium ion is an example of a cationic species, and its formula is Na^{+}.
+Species with an overall positive charge are cationic.
+The sodium (I) (Na+) is an example of a cationic species.
 Species with an overall negative charge will be an anionic species.
-Chloride is an anionic species, and its formula is Cl^{−}.
+Chloride (Cl-) is an anionic species.

 Radical species

 Radical species are atoms or molecules with unpaired electrons.
-For example, the triarylborane anion is a radical species, and its formula is Ar_{3}B^{−}.
+For example, the triarylborane anions is a class of radical species, with general formula is Ar_{3}B^{−}.
+Other common examples of radical species include singlet oxygen (O) formed by the photolysis of ozone in the upper atmosphere.